 - Employer’s National Insurance

-That being said there are a couple of staff costs HMRC does not view as a permitted business expense.
+There are a couple of staff costs HMRC does not view as a permitted business expenses.
 For example, you are not allowed to claim costs associated with a nanny or childminder as an expense.

 Are you subscribed to any professional bodies or trade publications that directly feed into your job?
-If so, then you can claim the costs of those subscriptions on your tax return.
+If so, then you can claim the costs of those subscriptions as Self Assessment expenses.

 Permitted expenses include a subscription to any trade professionals or academic journals.
 Likewise, a subscription or annual membership of a professional organisation or a union will also apply as a permitted expense.